Each-to-Each/cat-modeling-agency/README.md

 # cat-modeling-agency

 <p>Homepage for a fictional talent agency.
-Practicing layout with Flexbox and some Bootstrap elements.</p>
+Practicing page layout with Flexbox and some Bootstrap 5 elements, plus hover effects, favicon, and a sticky, transparent navbar.</p>

-<p>Figured out sticky navbar on my own but it's not responsive (yet)!</p>
+<p>I learned a lot from this one, but it's not responsive (yet!)</p>

 <h6>Second page I ever made.</h6>